kaushik-nitin-nk/Salary_Systems/Salary_transparency.md

 plus X per day for on-call service

 ---

+## Welcome to Morning Star, please set your own salaries!

+---

+## What are the first things that come to mind?

+Employees will take advantage of this!

+How do we know if the payment is legit?

+Do we now live in anarchy?

+## Morning Star

+Chicago-based investement research firm

+Fund, stock and market data analists

+Provide internet, software & printed-based products for individual customer groups

+---

+## Morning Star salary system

+Employees propose compensation to a compensation commiteee

+Yearly process:

+- Write a letter containing peer feedback and data

+- Letter is sent to the compensation commitee They provide feedback

+- Employees set salary with the provided Feedback

+---

+Summary of all systems

+---

 ## Limitations

 - Flattened Salary Structure
 - Resentment from Performance based culture companies
 - Personal Considerations
 - Additional burden on Budget
 - Developing a fair Formula
 - Negative effect on job performance
- -
+- ***
----

 ## References

 1. https://business.linkedin.com/talent-solutions/blog/trends-and-research/2019/4-reasons-it-pays-to-share-salary-ranges-according-to-companies-that-do
 2. https://business.linkedin.com/talent-solutions/blog/2015/03/what-happened-when-these-companies-made-their-employee-salaries-public
 3. https://business.linkedin.com/talent-solutions/blog/trends-and-research/2019/why-these-3-companies-are-sharing-how-much-their-employees-make